1914 Manitoba general election

 The 1914 Manitoba general election was held on July 10, 1914 to elect members of the Legislative Assembly of the Province of Manitoba, Canada.

 The result was a fifth consecutive majority government for the Conservative Party, led by premier Rodmond Roblin.
 The result, however, was much closer than in the previous general elections of 1903, 1907 and 1910.

 Former Conservative leader Hugh John Macdonald believed that the party was hurt by its 1912 amendments to the Manitoba education code.
 Although Education Minister George R. Coldwell insisted the amendments were only meant to clarify existing provisions, many voters believed the Roblin government wanted to re-introduce funding for separate Roman Catholic schools.
 The government was also weakened by a corruption scandal involving the construction of new legislative buildings.

 The Conservatives won twenty-eight seats, against twenty for the Liberal Party under Tobias Norris.
 Independent candidate Fred Dixon was also elected, with support from both the Liberals and the Labour Representation Committee.
 This election re-established the Liberals as a credible government-in-waiting.

 Early in 1915, Roblin's administration was forced to resign from office after a report commissioned by the Lieutenant Governor found his government guilty of corruption in the awarding of contracts for new legislative buildings.
 Norris's Liberals were called to form a new administration, although they did not hold a majority of seats in the legislature.
 A new election was held, which the Liberals won in a landslide.

 Electoral system

 In this election Manitoba used a mixture of multi-member districts and single-member districts.

-In the multi-member districts - Winnipeg North, Winnipeg South and Winnipeg Centre - each member was elected in a separate contest through First past the post.
+Two MLAs were elected in each of the multi-member districts - Winnipeg North, Winnipeg South and Winnipeg Centre.
+In each district, each member was elected in a separate contest through First past the post.

-In each single-member districts the member was elected through First past the post.
+In each single-member district the member was elected through First past the post.